Managing Attorney, Estate Plan Practice Leader, Brother of Sarah

 Plus, because I lived as a lesbian for a decade before transitioning to male in 2008, I have deep roots in the LGBTQI community.
-As part of that community I know there are many special considerations that apply to the families we create.
+As part of that community, I know there are many special considerations that apply to the families we create.
 And I know how our families can be built out of friendships as powerful and lasting as any blood ties.
-At Summerall Law we are happy to create plans that honor these relationships and that help ensure the choices our clients make about their property and relationships are respected.
+At Summerall Law, we are happy to create plans that honor these relationships and that helps ensure the choices our clients make about their property and relationships are respected.

 My Pre-Estate Planning Professional Experience.